 “Nothing about us without us is for us.” –Slogan popularized by South African disability rights activists

-- Participating in developing the 10 Year Community Plan
+- Help develop the 10 Year Community Plan

 We are reaching out to Black, Indigenous, People of Color, youth and elders, renters, queer folks, people living with disabilities, women, and immigrant communities so that they can fully participate in land use decisions that impact their quality of life.